01signal.com

 The danger with set_false_path

 The problem with false paths is how easy it is to make mistakes.
 In particular, there's a risk of including more paths than intended.
 When this happens, there are sequential elements that may not operate properly: We mistakenly expect that the tools guarantee their requirements for tsu and thold.
-But in reality, the tools consider the paths to these sequential elements as false paths.
-Hence the tools don't bother making any timing calculations for them.
+But in reality, the tools behave as if the paths to these sequential elements were false paths.
+Hence the tools don't bother making any timing analysis for them.
 This is a dangerous situation, because it creates an illusion that everything is OK when the tools say that the timing constraints were achieved.
 But in reality there are flip-flops and other sequential elements that are exposed to timing violations without any protection.

 To make things worse, if a path is declared as a false path, this declaration usually takes highest priority.
 Hence if a path is accidentally declared as a false path, this will probably overrule other timing constraints that require the opposite.
 This is usually true even if set_false_path appears before the other timing constraint.
 So set_false_path is interpreted as "these are false paths, regardless of what I required before or will require later".